wieczoreklab/MiCSPARC/README.md

 ### Generate initial templates for filament tracer

-2. **Filament tracer** — ~300 Å*, 82 Å separation, 300–400 Å template-free diameter\
+2. **Filament tracer** — ~300 Å*, 82 Å separation in diameters (e.g. 0.27 for 300 Å diameter), 300–400 Å template-free diameter.
 If the filament tracer is not picking any microtubules at this stage, increasing the sd of gaussian blur (e.g. to 2.0) and/or increasing both hysteresis values in increments of 1 can help.
 3. **Inspect picks, extract** — ~550–600 Å box*, bin to 4–5 Å/px
 4. **2D classification**
 5. **Select classes with single clear tube**